Rwalsh1398/Frontend-Framework/README.md

 # Frontend Framework

-### Group: Tainara A. S. B. M. de Lima and Riley Walsh
+### Authors: Tainara A. S. B. M. de Lima and Riley Walsh

-This is a quick documentation on how to run the project.
+This documentation provides quick instructions on how to set up and run the project.

-## Step 1 - Install the dependencies
+## Step 1 - Install dependencies

-Run the following command:
+Run the following command to install all necessary packages:

 ```
 npm install